-1. Market Risk
+Market Risk

-In the trading area, ČEZ Group hedges commodity risks arising out of trading in electricity and emission allowances.
-Starting in September 2006, market commodity and related credit risks are quantified using a new trading system, allowing the trading position to be managed on a ČEZ Group-wide basis.
-Potential losses are limited by the system of limits based on VaR with 95% confidence level and Stop Loss limits.
-Currency and interest rate risk is managed by a system of correlated limits based on VaR with 95% confidence level. ČEZ Group foreign currency and interest rate positions are hedged using financial instruments as well as by natural hedging (the presence of electricity and other revenue streams denominated in foreign currencies).
-Foreign currency risk will become more important as the proportion of ČEZ's of revenues denominated in Euro will grow significantly in connection with the commencement of trading over the PXE, so currently ČEZ is working on a strategy to hedge against this risk. ČEZ hedges its commodity (coal and electricity) related risks through mid-term coal supply agreements and one to two year forward contracts for electricity sales on the PXE.
-The system of existing market risk limits enables ČEZ to quantify and to manage the financial impacts of these risks into annual accounting profit and also into shareholder value.
+In the trading area, CEZ GROUP hedges commodity risks arising out of trading in electricity, coal, gas and emission allowances.
+Potential losses are limited by the central system of limits based on Value at Risk (VaR) and Earnings at Risk (EaR) with 95% confidence level and Stop Loss limits.
+Currency, interest rate and stock risk is managed by a system of limits based on VaR with 95% confidence level.
+CEZ GROUP foreign currency and interest rate positions are hedged using financial instruments as well as by natural hedging.
+The foreign currency risk became even more important after launching the PXE in 2007.
+The system of existing market risk limits enables ČEZ to quantify and to manage the financial impacts of these risks into annual accounting profit and also into shareholder value (via mid-term operating profit hedging strategies).

-2. Credit Risk
+Credit Risk

 Credit risk of ultimate customers (electricity end-users) is managed on the basis of annual credit histories and supplemental financial analysis.
-Credit risk associated with electricity and CO_2 emission allowances trading partners and risks associated with financial institutions are managed using individual limits derived from the given entity's credit rating and in-house financial analysis of a partner.
-Credit risk associated with suppliers default is managed via procurement department system by using standard forms of collateral such as bank and corporate guarantees.
+Credit risk associated with electricity, CO2 emission allowances, coal and gas trading partners and risks associated with financial institutions are managed using individual credit limits.
+The individual limits are set and continuously updated according to the counterparty's credibility (according to an international rating and internal financial evaluation of counterparties with no international rating).
+In accordance with the risk methodology applied to the banking sector per Basel II, the expected and potential losses (on a 95% confidence level) are quantified on a monthly basis (counterparty default credit risk).
+Credit risk associated with selected suppliers' default is managed via a procurement department system by using standard forms of collateral such as bank or corporate guarantees.

-3. Operational Risk
+Operational Risk

 Key operational risks include the risk of actual power plant output deviating from an annual plan.
-The operational risk of Temelín nuclear power plant is quantified based on value at risk (VaR) with 95% confidence level.
+The operational risk of ČEZ nuclear power plants and of all coal power plants in the Czech Republic is quantified based on VaR with 95% confidence level.
 "Internal change" risks are managed via clear responsibility assessment and the standard project management tools.
-Other current operational risks include the integration of foreign equity stakes into CEZ Group and the implementation of the plant renewal process, i.e. upgrading of existing coal/fired generating facilities.
+Other current operational risks include the integration of foreign equity stakes into CEZ GROUP and the implementation of the plant renewal process, i.e. upgrading existing coal/fired generating facilities.
 Property, casualty and other operational risks are managed via using insurance, emergency and crisis planning and preventive actions.
-Cash flow risk is managed via a cash pooling system in which the majority of the CEZ Group companies participate.